 - Step 2: View OASIS Class Schedule (linked above) to view classes available

-- Step 3: Register for OASIS Classes in MySite
+- Step 3: Register for OASIS Classes in MySite.
+For help registering for classes in MySite, visit the "Registration Help Center".

 - Step 4: Attend free OASIS classes in-person!